rantahar/introduction-to-mpi/_episodes/01-introduction.md

 >
 {: .challenge}

-Just running a program with `mpirun` starts several copies of it.
+Just running a program with `mpirun` starts several copies of it:
-The number of copies is decided by the `-n` parameter.
+- The number of copies is decided by the `-n` parameter.
-In the example above, the program does not know it was started by `mpirun` and each copy just works as if they were the only one.
+- In the example above, the program does not know it was started by `mpirun`
+- Each copy just works as if they were the only one.

 For the copies to work together, they need to know about their role in the computation.
 This usually also requires knowing the total number of tasks running at the same time.

-To achieve this, the program needs to call the `MPI_Init` function.
+- The program needs to call the `MPI_Init` function.
-This will set up the environment for MPI, and assign a number (called the _rank_) to each process.
+- `MPI_Init` sets up the environment for MPI, and assign a number (called the _rank_) to each process.
-At the end, each process should also cleanup by calling `MPI_Finalize`.
+- At the end, each process should also cleanup by calling `MPI_Finalize`.

 ~~~
 int MPI_Init(&argc, &argv);